biomchen/redistricting-sentiment/README.md

+### About
-## Repo for sentiment analyses on comments from parents of LOU
+## Repo for sentiment analyses on comments of parents after local engagement